shreystudent24/Twitter-Clone/README.md

 # Twitter-Clone
-Twitter Clone using HTML and CSS only.
+2. Twitter Clone made using HTML and CSS only.